safe-global/safe-docs/pages/glossary.md

 A relayer is a third-party service serving as an intermediary between users' accounts and [blockchain networks](#network).
 It executes transactions on behalf of users and covers the associated execution costs, which may or may not be claimed.

 See also:
-- [What is Relaying?](https://docs.gelato.network/developer-services/relay/what-is-relaying) on docs.gelato.network
+- [What's Relaying?](https://docs.gelato.network/developer-services/relay/what-is-relaying) on docs.gelato.network

 ## Safe{DAO}